citicashio/citicash/README.md

 ## Introduction

-CitiCash is a fork from Sumokoin, one of the most respectable cryptocurrency well-known for **security, privacy, untraceability** and **active development**.
-Starting as an educational project, we found that it would be great to create a new coin with high level of privacy by (1) moving forward right away to **Ring Confidential Transactions (RingCT)**, (2) setting **minimum transaction _mixin_ to 6** that would greatly reduce chance of being attacked, traced or identified by (blockchain) statistical analysis.
+**CitiCash** is the **most secure, private and untraceable decentralised cryptocurrency** out there.
+You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.
+**CitiCash** allows you to create an **_alias_** for your address so anyone can send transactions to your alias instead of your address.
+**CitiCash** allows you to attach a text called **_payment note_** for the recipient(s) of your transaction.
+It's a fork from SUMOKOIN, which is a fork from Monero, a cryptocurrency known for **security, privacy, untraceability** and **active development**.
+We forked SUMOKOIN, because it seemed to contain higher level of privacy than Monero at the start of the development because of SUMOKOIN using 1) **Ring Confidential Transactions (RingCT)** from the blockchain start, 2) **hard-coded minimum mixin, which we set to 6** and 3) **ghost addresses** (Monero didn't have them at the time of forking, but now even Monero supports them).
+These settings significantly reduce the chance of being identified, traced or attacked by blockchain statistical analysis.

+**CitiCash** has a very high privacy setting that is suitable for all high confidential transactions as well as for storage of value without being traced, monitored or identified.
+We call this **_true fungibility_**.
+This means that each coin is equal and interchangeable; it is highly unlikely that any coin can ever be blacklisted due to previous transactions.
+Over the course of many years these characteristics will pay off as crypto attacks become more sophisticated with much greater computation power in the future.
-CitiCash, therefore, is a new Sumokoin without its legacy, a _truely fungible_ cryptocurrency among just a few ones in the market.
+CitiCash, therefore, is a new CryptoNote implementation with all Monero and SUMOKOIN features without their legacy, so a **_truly fungible_** cryptocurrency among just a few ones on the market.

+**Privacy**: CitiCash uses robust cryptographical system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
+This ensures that your purchases, receipts, and all transfers remain absolutely private by default.
+**Security**: Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
+Individual wallets have a 26 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
+Wallet files are encrypted with a passphrase to ensure they are useless if stolen.
+**Untraceability**: By taking advantage of ring signatures, a special property of a certain type of cryptography, CitiCash is able to ensure that transactions are not only untraceable, but have a measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

 ## Chronology